-LeRoy Neiman was born poor and became very successful and remarkably generous.
-During his lifetime, he and his wife, Janet Byrne Neiman, donated nearly $20 million to art programs in institutions of higher education and in community centers that support at-risk kids.
+Born poor, LeRoy Neiman became very successful and remarkably generous.
+During his lifetime, he and his wife, Janet Byrne Neiman, donated over $20 millionto art programs at universities and at community centers that support at-risk kids.

-The LeRoy Neiman and Janet Byrne Neiman Foundation, which the Neimans founded in 1986, continues the Neiman’s philanthropic work.
-We provide funding for major initiatives in advanced education, after school community programs, and other educational initiatives that engender and foster an interest in and love of art.
+The LeRoy Neiman and Janet Byrne Neiman Foundation, which the Neimans founded in 1986, continues their philanthropic work.
+We provide funding for after-school community programs, university initiatives, and other educational efforts that foster interest in and love of art.

 Following are descriptions of programs that the LeRoy Neiman and Janet Byrne Neiman Foundation has supported and, in many cases, continues to support.
 For information regarding grant proposals, please read here.

 Grant Request Information

 The Foundation regularly receives and reviews proposals for grant requests.
 While the Foundation does not have rigid guidelines that determine groups that will receive funding, the information listed above gives a sense of the types of projects we support.